ScrappyCocco/HowLongToBeat-PythonAPI/README.md

 To avoid a new parser, the search by id use a first request to get the game title, and then use the standard search, filtering the results and returning the unique game with that id.

-Remember than, that it could be a bit slower, but you avoid searching the game in the array.
+Remember that it could be a bit slower, but you avoid searching the game in the array.

 Here's the example: